logancammish/coffee-game/README.md

 ### <ins>Linux:</ins>
 > Note: Linux support requires you have installed a large amount of package prerequsites (on Ubuntu most of these can be found in `build-essential` and `libudev-dev`, however, on Fedora for example, the list is far longer)

-The following script will create the binary in the /usr/bin directory (ensure you have followed step 1 [here](https://github.com/logancammish/coffee-game#others) first):
+The following script will create the binary in the /usr/bin directory:
 ```
 #!/bin/bash
 git clone https://github.com/logancammish/coffee-game.git